canwe/blog/_posts/2008-12-09-implementing-ajax-in-java-web-application-using-jquery.md

 Above snippet construct the parameter cityName from the entered value and calls our servlet WeatherServlet by passing this cityName.
 Also a callback function defined which is called when the Ajax request is complete.
-In our case what it does is gets the value of the 'report' string in the server-returned xml data and populates this value to the 'weatherReport' HTML DIV section.
+In our case what it does is gets the value of the 'report'Â string in the server-returned xml data and populates this value to the 'weatherReport'Â HTML DIV section.

 [Download Source Code][1]